idiotekk/idiotekk.github.io/_posts/2021-09-11-cpp_random.markdown

 ---

-This article is one of an series about some random facts about C++.
+This article is one of a series about some random facts about C++.

 # Virtual function